zengzhi2015/EGP/README.md

 # EGP

-An Efficient Gradient Projection Method for Structural Topology Optimization (Preview Version)
+### An Efficient Gradient Projection Method for Structural Topology Optimization

 *Note:To run the code properly, please using MATLAB 2019 and later.
 Or several functions may cause errors*